Early in Capital City Roofing's growth, we competed on price. Every proposal was about underbidding the other guy.

 Price is what you charge.
 Value is what you deliver.
 The companies that build their brand around value, not discounts, are the ones that last.

-How Values Became Our Growth Strategy
+- How Values Became Our Growth Strategy — why principles, not pricing, were the engine of our growth.